-Students will not be released to leave school with any adult except the parent, or by written permission of the student's parent.
-If another adult will be picking up your student to drive home after school, please file permission with the office through required annual enrollment or re-enrollment documents.
+Students will not be released during the school day to leave with any adult except the parent, or by written permission of the student's parent.
+If another adult will be signing out your student, please file permission with the office through required annual enrollment or re-enrollment documents.